ricjuhnl/docker/glance/README.md

 ## Setup Instructions

-1. Copy the variables above into a new file named `.env`
+1. Copy the variables above into a new `.env` file
 2. Fill in your values for each variable
 3. Save the file in the same directory as your docker-compose.yml